Chapter 2 Spatial data manipulation in R

 st_point(c(1750160, 467499.9)) %>% # point coordinates

-We create a 2km buffer around the city center point:
+Ok, so now we create a 2km buffer around the city center point like this:

 Then we can plot what we created like this: